yyyjoe/SlowFast/README.md

 # Video Action Recognition
 Smart home technologies can help take care of elderly people or children in their daily life.
 In this project, I built an application that can detect running/jogging action via visual sensor.
 Given an RGB video, the model will output the probability of detecting running/jogging in that time period.
 Running/Jogging is a dangerous action at home, so, in application, when the model detects running/jogging from the home visual sensor, it can send warning messages to the family member and avoid injuries.

+We use [SlowFast](https://github.com/facebookresearch/SlowFast), proposed by Facebook Research Team, as our pretrained model for feature extraction, and fintune the model on UTD-MHAD dataset.
+(This repository is for CSCE 636 Deep Learning Project)

 # Goal
 Detect **jogging/running** in video.